SchynsLab/medusa/_sources/getting_started/citation.md

 If you use Medusa, please cite it as follows:

-> Snoek, L., Garrod, O., Jack, R., & Schyns, P. (2022).
+> Snoek, L., Garrod, O., Knapen, T., Jack, R., & Schyns, P. (2022).
 Dynamic Face Imaging: a novel analysis framework for 3D face expression and perception.

 ## Citing reconstruction models